+This section covers what UN action has been taken to address this issue on the agenda

+1. Which resolutions linked to this issue has your country ratified?

+Use this link to find out what resolutions your country has signed on to.
+At the United Nations Treaty Collection web-page you can find out which treaties your country is a signatory to

+A list of UN declarations and conventions can be found here.
+The database can be searched by year or by subject.

-This section covers what UN action has been taken to address this issue on the agenda Which resolutions linked to this issue has your country ratified?
-Which UN resolutions linked to this issue were not ratified?
-Why?
-Did your country take any steps to implement this resolution?
-How far did this resolution solve the issue?
+- 2. Which UN resolutions linked to this issue were not ratified?
+Why? - 3.
+Did your country take any steps to implement this resolution? - 4.
+How far did this resolution solve the issue? - 5.
 Why wasn't this resolution completely effective?
 Was it blocked by a specific organisation/country?
 Were there any objections from a major organization?

-PART 3 of the Research Report: Possible Solutions Read through the possible solutions outlined in the research report.
-How far does your delegation agree with this solution?
-Why and how so?
-Which countries would disagree with this solution?
+PART 3 of the Research Report: Possible Solutions

+Read through the possible solutions outlined in the research report.
-Why would some countries disagree with these solutions?
-What would your country need to change in order to implement th solution?
-How would this affect the economy (jobs, market value etc)?

-How would this affect education?
+- 1. How far does your delegation agree with this solution?
+Why and how so? - 2.
+Which countries would disagree with this solution? - 3.
+Why would some countries disagree with these solutions? - 4.
+What would your country need to change in order to implement this solution? - 5.
+How would this affect the economy (jobs, market value etc)? - 6.
+How would this affect education? - 7.
 How would this affect political landscape in your country?